The Story of Our Founder

 Icons Who Quietly Changed Everything

-She trained online under the thoughtful and ever-grounded Natalie Walton, whose approach to interiors—anchored in simplicity, intention, and soul—deeply shaped her own design philosophy.
-She enrolled in training with Australia’s Three Birds Renovations, whose bright and breezy coastal style had long made her heart do somersaults—and whose practical, joy-filled approach to renovation sparked a fresh wave of creative confidence.
+She trained online under the thoughtful and ever-grounded Natalie Walton, whose approach to interiors — in a way very much anchored in simplicity, intention, and soul — deeply shaped her own design philosophy.
+She enrolled in training with Australia’s Three Birds Renovations, whose bright and breezy coastal style had long made her heart do somersaults — and whose practical, joy-filled approach to renovation sparked a fresh wave of creative confidence.

-Joanna Gaines was always on in the background—those Fixer Upper episodes became comforting companions (because, let’s be honest—who doesn’t love a good shiplap moment?), and Studio McGee brought feel-good serenity to her everyday scrolls.
-Well, and if interiors had spirit guides, hers would be Leanne Ford—effortless, soulful, and just the right kind of unruly.
-And then of course, there’s The Lifestyled Co—a constant source of grounded, earthy inspiration, all with Organic Desert Living in mind.
+Joanna Gaines was always on in the background—those Fixer Upper episodes became comforting companions over the years (because, let’s be honest, who doesn’t love a good shiplap moment?), and Studio McGee brought feel-good serenity to her everyday scrolls, yes, and still does.
+Well, and if interiors had spirit guides, hers would be Leanne Ford — effortless, soulful, and just the right kind of unruly.
+And then of course, there’s The Lifestyled Co — a constant source of grounded, earthy inspiration, all with organic desert living in mind.

 When Life Hits Pause, and the Start of Something Slow(er)